Archaeology

 Undergraduate programs

-UTM undergraduate students who focus in archaeology normally enrol in one of the following programs:
+UTM undergraduate students who study archaeology normally enrol in one of the following programs:

 • Specialist Program in Anthropology (Science) ERSPE0105